carmartins-dev/portfolio/projects/arpg_prototype.md

 playsinline
 style="width:100%; max-width:320px; height:auto;"></video>

-The tutorial shows the player how to move, use the action button and provide guidance on the mechanics of the combat system.<br>
+A tutorial was created to show the player how to control the character, use the action button and provide guidance on the mechanics of the combat system.<br>

 ### Conversations
 For the conversations, I developed 4 conversation bubble sizes.
-The size of the chat bubble is dependent on the size of the current text message.
-In the current build, the size is selected manually for each message.
+The size of the employed chat bubble is dependent on the size of the current text message.
+In the current build, the size was selected manually for each message.
 The next step for this system is to create a function to determine the chat bubble size for each text message.
 Since the pixel art font I created is not monospaced, the function has to get the width of each character individually to get the size of the message and, based on that, determine the chat bubble size.<br>

 <video src="assets/arpg_prototype/ui_chat.mp4"
 autoplay